-Dog choking and cat choking can be prevented by keeping small items away from your pets.
+We can prevent dog choking and cat choking by keeping small items away from pets.
 Puppy and kitty proof your pet’s toys, and supervise playtime outside.
 Anything that doesn’t move faster than he does could be a choking hazard waiting to happen!
-So . . . my husband and I must now be diligent about counting socks.
+So . . . my husband and I must now be diligent about counting socks and dryer sheets.

 What about your pets?
 Ever had a choking incident?
 Or have they eaten something they shouldn’t?
 What did you do?
 Please share!

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!